-Copper Canyon offers a nutritious breakfast beginning at 8:00 a.m. each school day.
-The price for breakfast is $0.80 for students and $2.00 for adults.
-A hot lunch program is provided for students each day at a price of $1.75 per lunch.
-The adult price is $3.00.
+Copper Canyon offers a nutritious breakfast beginning at 8:30 a.m. each school day.
+The price for breakfast is $1.05 for students and $2.50 for adults.
+A hot lunch program is provided for students each day at a price of $2.00 per lunch.
+The adult price is $4.10.
 Reduced rates or free breakfast and/or lunches are available to students in need.

 We encourage parents to be involved with our PTA and School Community Council.
-The more involved your child/children see you be, the message that will be sent to them is that you support them at school!
+The more involved your child/children see you be, the message that will be sent to them that you support them at school!

 The curriculum meets all Jordan School District and State standards.
-Copper Canyon Elementary uses a Balanced Literacy Program for language arts and the Expressions Math program, which follows the state core.
+Copper Canyon Elementary uses a Balanced Literacy Program for Language Arts and the Expressions Math program, which follows the state core.
 Balanced literacy is implemented in all of our classrooms.
 As part of our Comprehensive School Improvement Plan (CSIP), our balanced literacy library is growing with rich reading materials purchased in conjunction with school CSIP and School Trust Land monies.
 Every teacher and student has access to the library.

-We encourage parents to contact teachers directly through email or phone should there be any concerns regarding your child.
-(You can link on to the teachers on our web page.)
+We encourage parents to contact teachers directly through email or phone should there be any concerns regarding their child.
+(You can link to the teachers on our web page.)

 We have two school music programs before school.
 Students may be involved in either choir or orchestra, with opportunities for performances twice yearly.

 Students in grades five and six may have the opportunity to become members of our student leadership council.
-Council members are given leadership development opportunities and experiences in leadership positions that will benefit both themselves and the school.
+Council members are given leadership development opportunities and experiences in leadership positions that will benefit themselves and the school.

-Copper Canyon has a school-wide “buddy” program, which encourages older students to assist younger students and focuses on citizenship, literacy and fine arts.
+Copper Canyon has a school-wide “buddy” program, which encourages older students to assist younger students and focuses on citizenship, literacy, and fine arts.